 Medea knew that her message had been received when the soldiers who were already threatening to overrun the little camp stopped pressing their attack, and even withdrew some little distance.
 The day passed in still tenseness.
 When the sun dipped below the horizon, Medea and Jason made their way to the appointed spot.

 Wracked with guilt over what she was about to do, Medea waited for her brother in the open while Jason hid in the trees behind her.
 When Apsyrtus appeared, he rushed eagerly forward to embrace his sister — whereupon Jason burst out of hiding and ran the young man through with his sword without any preamble.
-Medea collapsed, wailing her grief and shame — for she knew that, whatever betrayals she had committed for her love before this one, this latest treachery was something for which there could be no absolution.
+Medea collapsed, wailing her grief and shame — for she knew that, whatever betrayals she had committed for her love before this one, this latest treachery was a sin for which there could be no absolution.
 Jason was forced to clap a hand over her mouth to stop her cries as he carried her back to where the Argo lay beached.

 Once they fully understood what had happened, the Colchians, enraged at the treacherous killing of their prince, made pursuit.
 But the Argonauts had learned their lesson.
 They rowed with all the strength that was in them, day and night, until they reached once more the Bosphorus and passed back into seas which could be found on their maps.
-The Colchians, unable to match the Argo‘s speed, finally gave up and turned back to face the wrath of King Aeëtes.
+Their pursuers, unable to match the Argo‘s speed, finally gave up and turned back to face the wrath of King Aeëtes.
 Once again the Argonauts celebrated, once again believing their quest was all but completed.

 But once again they were mistaken.
 Despite his earlier support for Jason’s cause, Zeus was incensed by the act of betrayal and fratricide that had been the killing of Apsyrtus.
 He sent endless storms to blow the Argo hither and yon — everywhere but back to Iolcus — for months on end.
 Again the ship passed beyond the boundaries of maps — and this time the heroes didn’t even know which boundaries.
 In the end, they were saved from Zeus’s wrath only by the intervention of a nymph named Circe whom they met on an uncharted island, just the latest of many to which the Argo had been blown.
 Taking pity on the heroes — and on poor, guilt-wracked Medea most of all, whose love for Jason had so quickly turned into a nightmare — she got Zeus to agree to stop toying with them.

-At last, close to dying of dehydration after weeks at sea without a sight of land, the Argonauts spotted what they had been dreaming of for so long: not just land, but familiar land at that.
+At last, close to dying of dehydration after weeks at sea without a sight of land, the Argonauts spotted what they had been dreaming of for so long: not just land, but familiar land.
 It was the island of Crete, poking out of the mist before their ship.
 But their joy turned to fear as they sailed closer, and an enormous boulder struck the water just inches from the Argo‘s battered hull.
 They saw a giant man of bronze standing on the shore, casting his rocks in their direction.
 They beat a hasty retreat, only just avoiding several more boulders before they had sailed out of the giant’s throwing range.

 By now, all of these strong heroes who sailed the Argo had grown accustomed to looking to Medea, that mere slip of a girl, to solve their most intractable problems.
-And well should they, for Medea had grown greatly in power since leaving her homeland; many of the men whispered that she must have learned more than a little from Circe, with whom she had spent long days in private conversation back on the nymph’s island.
+And well should they, for Medea had grown greatly in power since leaving her homeland; many of the men whispered that she must have learned more than a little from Circe, with whom she had spent whole days in private conversation back on the nymph’s island.
 Closing her eyes now, she went into a trance as she communed with the spirit of the giant.

 She learned that its name was Talos, and that it had been set there by Zeus long ago to protect his mistress Europa from any and all threats to her safety.
 With Europa long dead and its purpose for existence thus gone, the giant — really a sort of automaton with only the most rudimentary intelligence — had taken to random acts of violence like this one, much to the distress of the Cretans.
-She gathered herself to put the poor misbegotten creature out of its misery.
+So, Medea considered how to put the poor misbegotten creature out of its misery.
 It had only one point of vulnerability, a single exposed vein running along its ankle.
 Mastering its simple mind easily by her force of will, she forced it to slash the vein against a sharp outcropping of rock.
 The blood gushed out, and, after standing there swaying for several minutes like a tree tottering under a woodcutter’s axe, the giant fell to the ground with a boom loud enough to reach even the sailors on the Argo.
 And so they sailed their ship to shore, where they drank and ate greedily, accepted the grateful thanks of the Cretans for this final heroic feat of their grand adventure, and prepared for the last stage of their voyage home.

 When the Argo sailed back into Iolcus, more than two years after it had left, the people there were at first stunned, then delighted by the heroes’ return.
 No word of the ship had reached Greece since a slightly shame-faced Heracles had returned some eighteen months before.
 Most people — and most of all among them Pelias — had long since written the Argonauts off as lost.

-The political dispute which had actually prompted the sailing of the ship was set aside for the moment while kings and dignitaries came to Iolcus from all over Greece to honor Jason and the rest of the heroes.
+The political dispute which had prompted the sailing of the ship was set aside for the moment while kings and dignitaries came to Iolcus from all over Greece to honor Jason and the rest of the heroes.
 The city feasted for weeks on end.
 Pelias played the proud master of ceremonies, happy to turn over his throne just as soon as the merrymaking came to an end.

 But Pelias, devious as ever, still wasn’t really prepared to do any such thing.
 After the other Argonauts had all headed for their respective homes, leaving only Jason and Medea in Iolcus, he made a surprising pronouncement.
 He could not turn over his throne in good conscience, he said, until he had consulted several sages and oracles to confirm that this alleged “Golden Fleece” really was the genuine artifact Jason claimed it to be.
 Jason was angered, but, unaccustomed to courtly intrigue as he was, he could think of no way of refusing Pelias the time he claimed to need — this despite how self-evident it was even to a political neophyte like himself that the whole rigamarole was just a way of buying time in the service of further deceptions.

-Medea, however, was livid — in fact, almost as angry at her husband for brooking this latest deception as she was at its perpetrator.
+Medea, however, was livid — in fact, was almost as angry at her husband for brooking this latest deception as she was at its perpetrator.
 Just as her powers had increased greatly since the murder of her brother, so too had her personality changed.
 There was little trace left of the shy, love-struck maiden Jason had met in Colchis.
 Her love for him, which her powers told her did not have a natural origin, she treated now as a curse — a form of enslavement — rather than a blessing.
 And she railed endlessly against the slight shrift she was given in the tales of the Argonauts; they seemed simply to have forgotten all of the times she had pulled them out of the fire.
 Obviously, she noted bitterly, their masculine pride could not tolerate any reminder of their dependence on a woman.
-As Medea’s power and bitterness grew in equal measure, Jason grew more and more regretful that he had married this strange, dangerous, magical woman.
-In fact, he grew rather afraid of her.
+As Medea’s power and bitterness grew in equal measure, Jason became more and more regretful that he had married this strange, dangerous, magical woman.
+Truth be told, he was rather afraid of her.
 And what she now did to his sworn enemy King Pelias confirmed him in his fear rather than allaying it.

 Medea went to the daughters of Pelias and told them that she knew a way — albeit a grisly way — to make their elderly father young again.
 To demonstrate the technique, she killed an aged ram, cut up the body, and put the pieces into a vat of boiling water.
 Then she uttered an incantation over the stew, whereupon a fresh young lamb sprang out and ran friskily away.
 If the girls would kill their father and cut up his body in the same fashion, Medea promised, she would make him young again as well.
 She even gave them a sleeping draught — by now a trivial concoction for her to prepare — to make the job easier.